Ar-Rashid revolt: The revolt

 On July 3, 1963, the revolt was staged.
-Rebel soldiers as well as the Baghdad and Middle Euphrates sections of the Communist Party, together amassing 2,000 fighters, took control over the ar-Rashid army camp in Baghdad.
+Rebel soldiers as well as the Baghdad and Middle Euphrates sections of the Communist Party, together amassing 2,000 fighters, took control over the Ar-Rashid army camp in Baghdad.
 They were able to detain the camp commanders, the entire leadership of the Baathist National Guard militia, the Interior minister and the Foreign minister of Iraq.

-Habib and Sari had selected the ar-Rashid camp as the scene of the revolt, since around 1,000 pro-Qassem officers and communists were in detention there.
+Habib and Sari had selected the camp as the scene of the revolt, since around 1,000 pro-Qassem officers and communists were in detention there.
 The rationale was that once the detained officers had been freed, they would provide leadership for other army units around the country to join the rebellion.

 However, even though the rebels had been able to seize the army camp they could not free the detainees as they met unexpected resistance from prison guards.
 The revolt never spread to other army units.
 Baathist forces were able to encircle the camp and crushed the revolt.